lutsen/nifty-theme-nifty/README.md

 ---------

 In the in *variables.less* file you can change the colors of different template elements.
 *@svg-color* is the color of the SVG social icons in the footer, and should not be preceded by a #.
-*@background-image-header* is not used in this theme.

 LESS